-While the above Over run factor is in commercial side, another meaning of overrun in technical side is that the type setting that had exceeded the estimated no of pages due to the picture blocks occupying more space than anticipated and the typed matter had to be rearranged from one column to the other to accommodate the print matter.
+While the above over run factor is in commercial side, another meaning of overrun in technical side is that the type setting that had exceeded the estimated no of pages due to the picture blocks occupying more space than estimated pages and the typed matter had to be rearranged from one column to the other to accommodate the print matter.
 This is also called Over run.

-2. Offset Printing : The technique of printing that transfers ink from a plate to a blanket which finally transfer it on to the paper instead of directly from plate to paper is called Offset printing.
+2. Offset Printing : The technique of printing process in which the image gets transferred from a plate to a blanket which finally transfer it on to the paper instead of directly printing the image from the plate to paper, is called Offset printing.
 This is one of the three main processes in Printing.
-The Offset printing again has two divisions . they are called Wet Offset and Dry Offset printing.
-In Wet Offset printing the plates used for printing has the images and text matter in plain surface.
+The Offset printing again has two divisions which are called Wet Offset and Dry Offset printing.
+In Wet Offset printing the printing plates have the images and text matter in plain surface.
 They are neither in relief form, nor etched inside the plates and are in the same surface level of the plates.

-In Dry Offset printing the plates used for printing has the images and the text in relief format similar to Letterpress printing, with one basic difference.
-The image will be in readable form unlike in letterpress which has the matter in reverse format.
-However the print image gets transferred from the plate to the blanket which in turn transfer it on to the paper through rubber blankets only.
+In Dry Offset printing the plates for printing has the image and the text in relief format similar to Letterpress printing, with one basic difference.
+The image will be in readable form unlike in letterpress which has te matter in reverse format.
+However the print image gets transferred from the plate to the blanket which in turn transfer it on to the paper surface.

-Several models of Offset machines are available right from printing A4 size papers (Like Swift, Multilith, Romayor and Rota print machines) to print bigger size sheets and even reels of paper.
+Several models of Offset machines are available to print A4 size papers (Like Swift, Multilith, Romayor and Rota print machines) to bigger size sheets and even reels of paper.
 Of late the Dry Offset Printing remains the main medium of printing for printing Currencies as the working is found to be more easier than wet Offset printing.

 Opacity is determined by a ratio of reflectance measurements which is the measure (percent) of the amount of light passing through a sheet of paper.
-Several instruments and equipments are available in the market to test the opacity.
-The general principle is that the paper with a black object kept at the back is illuminated from the top side at a particular angle and the reflected light measured.
+Several instruments and equipment is available in the market to test the opacity.
+The general principle is that the paper with a black object kept at the back is illuminated from the top side at a particular angle and the amount of the reflected light is measured.
 Similarly the same paper with a white background is measured without altering any of the setting.
-The difference between the two is compared to work out the opacity of the paper.
+The difference between the two is the opacity of the paper.

-When a negative is made ready to make plates or blocks for printing, due to some extraneous factors some of the non printing areas may have got transparent spots in the film which if allowed to remain blocked can pass the light during plate making process thus causing spots to appear in the non image areas during printing.
-In order to stop those spots from appearing in the non image areas causing unwanted images, the spots are blackened out on the negatives with a special retouching medium called opaque ink which will be in dark reddish colour.
+When a negative is made ready to make plates or blocks for printing, due to some extraneous factors some of the non printing areas may show transparent spots in the film which if allowed to remain will pass the light during plate making process resulting in black spots to appear in the non image areas during printing.
+In order to stop those spots from appearing in the non image areas of the plate causing unwanted images, the spots are blackened out on the negatives with a special retouching medium called opaque ink which will be in dark reddish colour.
 The opaque ink will stop the light passing through its surface.
 This is called Opaquing process.
-However if the entire non image areas in the negative are not fully black and somewhat translucent due to improper exposing or developing the opaquing process can not be done and fresh negative has to be made.
+However if the entire non image areas in the negative is not fully black and somewhat translucent due to improper exposing or developing the opaquing process can not be done and fresh negative has to be made.

 Similarly printing inks too have the quality of opaqueness as their property.
 The printing inks are broadly categorized as opaque inks and transparent or translucent inks.
 The process inks used in three or four colour inks are translucent as they sit on top of one another to create secondary and tertiary colours in the print to resemble the original colored image.
 If the colors used in the process inks are of opaque colors then they will block the previous ink color on which the subsequent inks have been printed thus producing one single color image instead of multi color image.
 At the same time opaque inks are also used in printing for some work.
 For example all the metallic inks are opaque inks that gives particular shiny shade are used for certain jobs.
 The ink used in the screen printing process are all opaque color inks.